Banks, issuers look to Indian election to end IPO drought

 The election runs from April 7 to May 12.

-Great Eastern Energy Corp (GEECq.L), a London-listed Indian coal bed methane gas producer, is gearing up to launch an IPO in India to raise about $50 million soon after the election, a source with direct knowledge of the matter said.
+Great Eastern Energy Corp, a London-listed Indian coal bed methane gas producer, is gearing up to launch an IPO in India to raise about $50 million soon after the election, a source with direct knowledge of the matter said.
 A company official could not immediately be reached.

-The last sizeable listing in India was by search provider Just Dial Ltd (JUST.NS), which raised about $165 million in June 2013.
-It was the biggest deal since Bharti Infratel Ltd's (BHRI.NS) $750 million IPO in December 2012.
+The last sizeable listing in India was by search provider Just Dial Ltd, which raised about $165 million in June 2013.
+It was the biggest deal since Bharti Infratel Ltd's $750 million IPO in December 2012.

 A revival in Indian equity issuance would bring relief to investment banks, many of which had to fire staff to cope with a dearth of deals and shrinking fee pool.

-Total equity market fees in India fell by a third to $49 million last year from 2012, with Standard Chartered Plc (STAN.L), India's Kotak Mahindra (KTKM.NS) and UBS AG UBSN.VX posting the biggest percentage drops, according to Thomson Reuters data.
+Total equity market fees in India fell by a third to $49 million last year from 2012, with Standard Chartered Plc , India's Kotak Mahindra and UBS AG posting the biggest percentage drops, according to Thomson Reuters data.

 Some bankers however said investors would be cautious about IPOs coming to the market this year.